moliver28/resume/_pages/teaching.md

 ## <a href= "https://www.ece.uw.edu/entrepreneurship/entrepreneurial-capstone/">Industry Sponsored Engineering Design Capstone</a>

-In 2015, I participated in the electrical and computer engineering department’s pilot for a capstone course, in which students work on industry projects for two quarters.
-The experience had a significant impact on me, and I returned to the program as a lead teaching assistant (TA) in 2018.
-Since then, I have achieved the following:
+Since 2018, have been the lead TA for my department's senior design capstone in which students work on industry projects for two quarters, during which I have achieved the following:

 - Led the growth and success of 5 cohorts of the program, during which the number of students grew from over 85+ (20+ projects) to 250+ students (52 projects).
 - Managed a growing team of TAs that grew from 2 to 4 members in five years.